-Below are the required academic standards and documents for a completed UMHB MSPA application:
+Below are the required academic standards/prior education experience and documents for a completed UMHB MSPA application:

 - Completion of a bachelor’s degree from a U.S. regionally accredited college or university or the equivalent academic accomplishments, approved by the World Education Service (WES) Credential Evaluation